Heavy strikes shake Beirut as Israel expands Lebanon campaign

 The Israeli assault has also killed hundreds of ordinary Lebanese, Lebanese officials say, and forced 1.2 million people - almost a quarter of the population - from their homes.

 The Lebanese security official told Reuters that Saturday's strike on a Palestinian refugee camp in Tripoli killed a member of Hamas, his wife and two children.
-Media affiliated with the Palestinian group said the strike killed a leader of its armed wing, naming him as Saeed Atallah.
+Hamas' armed wing, Al-Qassam brigades, on Saturday confirmed the death of two of its fighters, including one of its leaders, Saeed Atallah, who was killed in Tripoli.

-Israel said in a statement that it had killed two Hamas members operating in Lebanon, but did not say whether they had been in Tripoli, a Sunni Muslim-majority port city also targeted during a 2006 war with Hezbollah
+The Israeli military said in a statement that it had killed two Hamas members operating in Lebanon, but did not say whether they had been in Tripoli, a Sunni Muslim-majority port city also targeted during a 2006 war with Hezbollah.

 In northern Israel, air raid sirens on Saturday sent people running for shelters amid rocket fire from Lebanon.

-Hezbollah said it had fired missiles at what it called "ATA company for military industries near Sakhnin base," close to Haifa.
+Hezbollah said on Saturday it had fired missiles at what it called "ATA company for military industries near Sakhnin base", close to Haifa.
 It was not immediately clear what Hezbollah was referring to.

 The Israeli army said two projectiles had crossed from Lebanon, one of which was intercepted while the other landed but caused no damage.

-The violence came as the anniversary approached of Hamas' Oct 7 attack on southern Israel, in which 1,200 people were killed and about 250 taken hostage, according to Israeli tallies.
+Israel on Monday will mark the first anniversary of Hamas' attack on southern Israel, in which 1,200 people were killed and about 250 taken hostage, according to Israeli tallies.

-Israel's subsequent assault on Gaza has killed nearly 42,000 Palestinians, according to Gaza's health ministry, and displaced nearly all of the enclave's population of 2.3 million.
+Israel's assault on Gaza since the Oct 7 attack has killed nearly 42,000 Palestinians, according to Gaza's health ministry, and displaced nearly all the enclave's 2.3 million people.

 The impact on civilians has prompted widespread protests internationally.
 Thousands of demonstrators took to the streets in major cities around the world on Saturday as the anniversary approached.